 Parking's no problem.

 A mile farther west, and off the main road, this is the entrance to Medinet Habu, seen here from the north side.
 In the center is the pylon of Ptolemy, with its two columns.
 To the right, set back in the distant sunshine, is the main entrance, the so-called high gate.

 Here's that high gate straight on.

-The crenelations are not just stylistic; they hint at the very real security problems faced by a weakened government facing an impoverished people.
+The crenellations are not just stylistic; they hint at the very real security problems faced by a weakened government facing an impoverished people.

 The gate is reminiscent of the gates of ancient Mesopotamia, exemplified by Babylon's Ishtar Gate, shown here as reconstructed in Berlin's Pergamon Museum.

-Here's the formal entrance, through the Ptolemaic gate.
+Here's the formal entrance, passing through the Ptolemaic gate.

 Over its door is a winged sun, symbol of Horus.
 Ramesses III's name appears, too, implying his divinity.